 Considered to be one of the more loyal provinces, Caesarea Mauretania began to grow under Roman rule, eventually reaching a population of over 20,000.
 In 44 CE during the reign of Emperor Claudius, it became the capital of the imperial province of Mauretania Caesarensis.
 Later, the emperor made it a colonia, Colonia Claudia Caesarea.
 As with many other cities throughout the empire, he and his followers further romanized the area, building monuments, enlarging the bath houses, adding an amphitheatre, and improving the aqueducts.
 Later, under the Severean dynasty, a new forum was added.
 Although it would recover, the city was sacked by Moors during a revolt in 371/372 CE.
 The area was finally overtaken by the Vandals in 429 CE; however, in 533 CE the city was seized by the Byzantine Emperor Justinian.
 Earthquakes have since ravaged many of the ancient remains.

-- Simon Hornblower.
-Oxford Classical Dictionary.
+- Hornblower, S. Oxford Classical Dictionary.
 Oxfprd University Press, 1996.

 Caesarea (North Africa) Books